mabdinur/starterprojectspring/README.md

 ```

-The file above configures an OpenTelemetry tracer and a span processor which exports traces.
-The LoggingExporter will log spans, annotations, and events to console, providing more visibility to your application.
-Similarly, one could add another exporter, such as JaegerExporter, to visualize traces on different back-ends.
-Similar to how the LogExporter is configured, a Jaeger configuration can be added to the OtelConfig class above.
+The file above configures an OpenTelemetry tracer and a span processor.
+The span processor builds a Logging Exporter which will output spans to the console.
+Similarly, one could add another exporter, such as the JaegerExporter, to visualize traces on a different back-end.
+Similar to how the LoggingExporter is configured, a Jaeger configuration can be added to the OtelConfig class above.

-Sample configuration for a JaegerExporter:
+Sample configuration for a Jaeger Exporter:

 ```java
 //import io.grpc.ManagedChannelBuilder;